collabnix/dockerlabs/for-mac/nfs/README.md

-# Docker for Mac 18.03 comes with NFS Functionality for Kubernetes
+# Docker for Mac 18.03 comes with NFS Volume Sharing Support for Kubernetes

 # Pre-requisite: